leo-lox/camelus/docs/README.md

 ### 5.1 Login, Registration and Providers

-For handling login, registration and state management a **Provider** is utilized to manage state and share data across widgets.
+For handling login, registration and state management a **Provider** is managing the state and share data across widgets.
 To manage authentication data, **ChangeNotifier** is used.
-In the app, an **UserModel** class likely extends **ChangeNotifier**.
-This class holds the user’s authentication data (login status and user profile information).
+The **ChangeNotifier** class holds the user’s authentication data (like login status and user profile information).
 Whenever the users log in or update their profiles, the **UserModel** notifies all listening widgets that the data has changed.
 When the user logs in, the **UserModel** updates with the new authentication details.
 Any part of the app that relies on this data (like profile screens or home pages) will rebuild automatically to reflect the latest state.
-The `login` and `logout` methods update the user’s state and trigger a UI rebuild by calling `notifyListeners()`.
+The `login` and `logout` methods update the user’s state.
+They trigger a UI rebuild by calling `notifyListeners()`.
 In the app we are using ChangeNotifierProvider which ensures whenever the UserModel state changes (for example after a successful login) all the widgets that depend on this data can rebuild.

 #### Example: UserModel with ChangeNotifier